DEV Community

 Hystrix Architecture

-In any distributed environment (with a lot of dependencies), inevitably some of the many service dependencies fail.
-It can be unmanageable to monitor the health and state of all the services as more and more services will be stood up and some services may be taken down or simply break down.
+In any distributed environment (with a lot of dependencies), inevitably, some of the many service dependencies will fail.
+It can be unmanageable to monitor the health and state of all the services as more and more services will be stood up, and some services may be taken down or simply broken down.
 Hystrix comes with help by providing a user-friendly dashboard.
 Hystrix library is used to control the interaction between these distributed services by adding some latency tolerance and fault tolerance logic.

-Consider this example from Netflix, they have a microservice that provides a tailored list of movies back to the user.
-If the service fails, they reroute the traffic to circumvent the failure to another vanilla microservice that simply returns the top 10 movies that are family-friendly.
-So they have this safe failover that they can go to and that is the classic example of first circuit breaking.
+Consider this example from Netflix: They have a microservice that provides a tailored list of movies back to the user.
+If the service fails, they reroute the traffic to circumvent the failure to another vanilla microservice that simply returns the top 10 family-friendly movies.
+So they have this safe failover that they can go to, and that is the classic example of the first circuit breaking.

 Note: